 Also easily accessible by public transportation, or private car, are the Baha’i Gardens in Haifa (sometimes called the Eighth Wonder of the World), hikes in the beautiful wooded mountains and waterfalls in the north of or hikes in the incredible Negev desert to the south.
 You may enjoy a trip to historic Masada and the natural spas of the Dead Sea.
 With so much to see, it’s easy to take a break for a day or a weekend and get acquainted with all that Israel has to offer.

-On top of its unparalleled setting in Tel Aviv, one of Sackler’s greatest assets is the students themselves.
-The camaraderie and support that Sackler fosters and encourages in its students is a tremendous resource as you find yourself living abroad, perhaps for the first time.
+On top of its unparalleled setting in Tel Aviv, one of greatest assets is the students themselves.
+The camaraderie and support that medical school fosters and encourages in its students is a tremendous resource as you find yourself living abroad, perhaps for the first time.
 In addition to sharing their knowledge on coursework through peer-to-peer mentoring, upper-class students serve as guides to finding apartments, navigating banking and finance, and setting up all of the details that will allow you to call Tel Aviv home.

 Capital of Industry